-Managing your weight, following the diet recommended by your doctor, and performing pelvic exercises that may strengthen bladder muscles can help control incontinence and reign in an overactive bladder.
+Managing your weight, following the diet recommended by your doctor, and performing pelvic exercises that may strengthen bladder muscles can help control incontinence and rein in an overactive bladder.

-Additionally, these 5 tips can also provide better control of OAB.
+Additionally, these five tips can also provide better control of OAB.

 Watch your fluid intake.
 A British study says reducing fluid intake by 25 percent significantly reduced overactive bladder symptoms and the need to get up during the night to go to the bathroom.

 Cut out caffeine.
-According to the Mayo Clinic, caffeinated beverages may worsen symptoms.
+According to Mayo Clinic, caffeinated beverages may worsen symptoms in some people.
 One recent study found caffeine can trigger a quicker and more urgent need to urinate than drinking water.
 If that’s the case, do your best to drink decaf coffee and teas.
 And beware of foods like chocolate that may contain caffeine, too.